ali-pour-amir/SDFLMQ/README.md

 git clone https://github.com/ali-pour-amir/SDFLMQ.git
 ```

-The framework then can be installed using the following command:
+While in the SDFLMQ root directory, the framework can be installed using the following command:

 ```bash
 cd SDFLMQ